vegaprotocol/specs/protocol/0050-EPOC-epochs.md

 delegation-message on the chain.
 However, the delegation only becomes valid towards the next epoch, though it can be undone through undelegate.

-To avoid fragmentation or spam, there is a system parameter "Minimum delegateable stake" that defines the smallest unit of (fractions of) tokens that can be used for delegation - see [Simple staking & delegating](./0059-STKG-simple_staking_and_delegating.md#network-parameters).
+> **Note:** To avoid fragmentation or spam, there is a network parameter "Minimum delegateable stake" that defines the smallest unit of (fractions of) tokens that can be used for delegation - see [Simple staking & delegating](./0059-STKG-simple_staking_and_delegating.md#network-parameters).

 To delegate stake, a delegator simply puts a command "delegate x stake to y" on